apjanke/so-you-wanna-code/README.md

 I am a programmer; I am not a teacher of programming.
 This is just some stuff I threw together based on my experience as a programmer.
+Nobody has done this program yet, so I have no idea how well it's going to work.
 YMMV.

 ## What's in here